rubak/migration-to-spatstat.random/README.md

   - `importFrom("spatstat.core", ...)`.
 Then you typically just need to move any random generator functions from `...` to a new entry of the form `importFrom("spatstat.random", ...)` and add `spatstat.random` to the `Imports:` section of `DESCRIPTION`.

   - `import("spatstat.core")`.
 When the new version of `spatstat.core` is submitted to CRAN it will suffice to add an additional line `import("spatstat.random")`.
 However, until then the random generators are in both packages and importing all functions from both raises a warning.
-The interim solution is to modify the existing line to `import("spatstat.core", excepct = ...)` and add `importFrom("spatstat.random", ...)` with the functions used from `spatstat.random` in place of `...`.
+The interim solution is to modify the existing line to `import("spatstat.core", except = ...)` and add `importFrom("spatstat.random", ...)` with the functions used from `spatstat.random` in place of `...`.
 For example:
       + [sparr](https://github.com/tilmandavies/sparr/pull/21/commits/00db6db19a43e8474906b8d1479cdfebf743b3b3)

 ### Changes to documentation links